 Govt approves tax reimbursement scheme for exporters

-The government on Friday approved a scheme for reimbursement of taxes and duties to exporters with a view to give boost to the country's dwindling outbound shipments.
-A decision in this regard was taken in a Cabinet meeting chaired by Prime Minister Narendra Modi here.
+The government on Friday approved a scheme for reimbursement of taxes and duties, which were not refunded previously, to exporters with a view to give boost to the country's dwindling outbound shipments.
+A decision to approve the Remission of Duties and Taxes on Exported Products (RoDTEP) scheme was taken in a Cabinet meeting chaired by Prime Minister Narendra Modi here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)